huwenboshi/pesca/docs/prior.md

 Here are the meaning of the flags:

-* `--model` tells PESCA whether to estimate genome-wide prior or per-SNP posterior probabilities.
+* `--mode` tells PESCA whether to estimate genome-wide prior or per-SNP posterior probabilities.
 There are two options for this flag `fit` and `post`.
+`fit` tells PESCA to estimate priors.
 For estimating per-SNP posterior see [here](https://huwenboshi.github.io/pesca/posterior/).

 * `--zscore1` specifies a text file containing a list of paths to GWAS